"Which class is best for my child?"

 If you can answer “yes” to 5 out of 7 of the requirements listed above, your child is ready to move on to 2nd year.
 Please talk to me if you are unsure - we can figure this out together!

-6. Tuition: 1st Year Let’s Play Music tuition is $300 per semester.
-Sound Beginnings is $180 per semester.
-Siblings may attend Sound Beginnings classes for only an additional $40 per semester.
+6. Tuition - 1st Year Let’s Play Music tuition is $300 per semester.
+Sound Beginnings is $200 per semester (each additional siblings is $40 per semester).
 In Let's Play Music, siblings must be the right age for the class and must pay full tuition.
 I cannot offer family-rate pricing for Let's Play Music classes.

 10. You know your child best, so if you think he or she would have a hard time in a more mature class where parents attend only half of the time, then by all means, enroll in Sound Beginnings for another year!
 If your child is excited about playing the piano and learning at a higher level, then Let’s Play Music may be the best choice.